Write amplification: Over-provisioning

 Over-provisioning (sometimes spelled as OP, over provisioning, or overprovisioning) is the difference between the physical capacity of the flash memory and the logical capacity presented through the operating system (OS) as available for the user.
 During the garbage collection, wear-leveling, and bad block mapping operations on the SSD, the additional space from over-provisioning helps lower the write amplification when the controller writes to the flash memory.
+Over-provisioning region is also used for storing firmware data like FTL tables.
+Mid-end and high-end flash products are usually have bigger over-provisioning spaces.
 Over-provisioning is represented as a percentage ratio of extra capacity to user-available capacity:

 Over-provisioning typically comes from three sources: